 Wood’s modernity is ongoing, discreetly and silently, like the enchanting silence of growing trees.

-In this regard, we can only draw inspiration from the reflections of Egon Glesinger, gathered in his book “Tomorrow the Age of Wood,” published in 1943, partially based on his doctoral thesis defended in Geneva in 1931.
+In this regard, we can only draw inspiration from the reflections of Egon Glesinger, brought together in his book The Coming Age of Wood, published in 1943, partially based on his doctoral thesis defended in Geneva in 1931.
 His work was visionary.
 He already discussed the role of wood in the post-oil era and its essential place in construction.
 He mentioned the billions of destitute people in the post-war period, a parallel to the billions of climate refugees we face today.
 He addressed the industrial revolution within the wood sector, the necessary integration of the forestry and wood industries, the advent of wood chemistry, and the absolute necessity of planting more trees.

 SO, IS WOOD: FROM YESTERDAY, TODAY, OR TOMORROW?

-Historically, wood has been one of the first materials used by humans, serving to build shelters, tools, furniture, and means of transportation.
-It played a crucial role in the development of civilizations.
+Historically, wood was one of the first materials used by humans, serving to build shelters, tools, furniture, and means of transportation.
+It played a crucial role in the development of civilisations.

-Looking towards the future, wood stands as a pillar of sustainable construction and design.
-Technological innovations have revolutionized its use, enabling the creation of larger and more resilient structures.
+Looking to the future, wood stands as a pillar of sustainable construction and design.
+Technological innovations have revolutionised its use, enabling the creation of larger and more resilient structures.
 These advancements pave the way for architecture that reduces the carbon footprint, addressing contemporary environmental concerns.

 Moreover, as a renewable resource capable of storing carbon, wood fits into a sustainable resource management approach essential for combating climate change.

-This duality of wood, rooted in the past while being oriented towards the future, illustrates its capacity for constant reinvention.
+This duality of wood, rooted in the past while being future-focused, illustrates its capacity for constant reinvention.
 Therefore, wood is an essential material in the quest for a more sustainable and environmentally friendly future.
 Far from being a relic of the past, wood is a dynamic material that continues to evolve and adapt, meeting the challenges of our time.

-ENSTIB, the National School of Wood Technologies and Industries, trains specialists in wood material.
-Their programs include a Professional License in Wood Furniture or Wood Structures, a Master’s in Wood Construction Architecture, and Engineering degrees specializing in Wood.
+ENSTIB (École Nationale Supérieure des Technologies et Industries du Bois) trains specialists in wood material.
+Their programmes include a Professional Bachelor’s degree in Wood Furniture or Wood Structures, a Master’s in Wood Construction Architecture, and Engineering degrees specialising in Wood.